wouterwln/NeuralFactorTrees/README.md

 tensorboard dev upload --logdir tb_logs/GraphPruner --name "GraphPruning"
 ```
 to upload an experiment to TensorBooard.
 Here we also have hyperparameter logging under the hyperparameter tab to track the individual settings of the different experiments.
-## Known Issues
-When using multi-GPU training, the tensorboard logging of metrics is wrong (no idea why, it's a bug in DistributedDataParallel from PyTorch when combined with a TensorBoard logger).
-It's faster (scales linearly with the number of GPU's, obviously), but we don't get a nice overview of the performance of the model.